0n0w1c/electric-grid/readme.md

 Wiring rules are relaxed, permitting copper wire connections between any of the transmission only poles.

 *Limitations:*
-Transformator circuit conditions and copper wiring are not included in blueprints.
+Transformator copper wire connections are not included in blueprints.

 *Notes*
 If Bob's Power and its startup setting for new power poles and substations is enabled, the Overhaul will be deactivated.